POULTRY AND WATERFOWL

 Over the years we have kept lots of different poultry and waterfowl.
 They have not only provided us with eggs, and meat at times, but also much enjoyment as we have watched them free ranging around the paddocks.

 The chickens are particularly useful for clearing ground in the vegetable patch before spring planting.
-They scratch up the weeds, eat the bugs, caterpillars, snails and slugs.
+They scratch up the weeds, and eat the bugs, caterpillars, snails and slugs.
 The ducks are very fond of worms, slugs and snails too and are often seen foraging for them early in the morning when the dew is on the grass.

 Poultry Keeping e-book